nop33/si/src/content/blog/setting-expectations-for-extreme-risk-mitigation-through-policy-change/index.md

   - Resources
 isEventFeaturedOnHomepage: false
 ---
 Would you let your children hop on a plane that has a 1 in 6 chance of crashing?
 1 in 10?
 1 in 100?
 Probably not, and you are right: the risk is too high for people we care about.
 In his recent book, [The Precipice](http://www.tobyord.com/book), Toby Ord estimates a 1 in 6 chance of a global catastrophe occurring this century, destroying all of civilization's long-term potential.
-Such extreme risks concern the entire world population and succeeding generations.
+Such global catastrophic risks concern the entire world population and succeeding generations.

 Just as we make policies to protect our children, the lives of their children’s children should also be of major concern for national and international policy communities.

-One key to protecting future generations is to mitigate extreme risks by building preparedness.
+One key to protecting future generations is to mitigate global catastrophic risks by building preparedness.
 Preparedness [is defined by the UN Office for Disaster Risk Reduction](https://www.undrr.org/terminology/preparedness) as “the knowledge and capacities developed by governments, response and recovery organizations, communities and individuals to effectively anticipate, respond to and recover from the impacts of likely, imminent or current disasters”.

 As the world temporarily ground to a halt in 2020, it became clear that [we are not prepared for shocks worse than COVID-19](https://gspi.ch/activities/policy-brief-governance-in-the-age-of-complexity-building-resilience-to-covid-19-and-future-pandemics/).
 To prepare, we need policy change.
 This raises the question of what we know about the dynamics of policy change.
 And by extension, what these dynamics imply for attempts to achieve change.

-This post attempts to elucidate the dynamics of policy change and presents eight principles to guide policy action for the reduction of extreme risks.
+This post attempts to elucidate the dynamics of policy change and presents eight principles to guide policy action for the reduction of global catastrophic risks.
 Our recommendations should prove useful to actors inside and outside of governments and international organizations.

 Our motivation for writing this post comes from observing an increasing number of calls for preparedness which require institutional paradigm shifts of the kind that is observed mostly on centennial scales.
 Many of the risks that humanity is currently facing seem more urgent.
 We hope to contribute to accelerating the adoption of a new preparedness paradigm by reviewing what we know about policy change.

 If you want to learn more about the risks themselves, there are many great resources:

-* Toby Ord’s aforementioned book, [The Precipice,](http://www.tobyord.com/book) provides a very accessible discussion of extreme risks leading to global catastrophe.
+* Toby Ord’s aforementioned book, [The Precipice,](http://www.tobyord.com/book) provides a very accessible discussion of global catastrophic risks leading to global catastrophe.
 * The 2019 Global Health Security Index explains [why countries are insufficiently prepared for pandemics](https://www.ghsindex.org/).
 * The New York Times reviews [the science of climate change](https://www.nytimes.com/article/climate-change-global-warming-faq.html).
-* The Centre on Long-Term Resilience provides [a UK policy-oriented account of extreme risks](https://www.longtermresilience.org/futureproof).
+* The Centre on Long-Term Resilience provides [a UK policy-oriented account of global catastrophic risks](https://www.longtermresilience.org/futureproof).
-* The latest Human Development Report provides an overview of [the types and severity of extreme risks](http://hdr.undp.org/sites/default/files/hdr2020.pdf) (p.
+* The latest Human Development Report provides an overview of [the types and severity of global catastrophic risks](http://hdr.undp.org/sites/default/files/hdr2020.pdf) (p.
 106ff).

 ## Evidence shows that policy change under- and overreacts to policy problems.